 Why does the “linked” status not match between devices?

 If you are using a custom WebDAV setup with unique requirements (for example, device-specific passwords), the device that prompted the migration to the new format uses its password for encryption.
 If you have a situation like this, setting a unique encryption passphrase will ensure each device shows the same status.

 Why do I keep getting prompted for the encryption passphrase?

 As of OmniFocus 2.7 for Mac and OmniFocus 2.16 for iOS, you should only be prompted once for your encryption passphrase if it does not match the sync password.
-Please check for updates to make sure the latest versions are installed, so that you’re taking advantage of these encryption improvements.
+If you are experiencing repeating prompts for this password, please follow the suggestions in this article.